Barberton Makhonjwa Mountains

 , Throughout(>50%)

-The IUCN review and the opinion of the World Heritage Committee, 2018 was that the State Party should not continue to manage the site solely as a nature reserve, but instead should have at least one geologist on site to protect and communicate the outstanding universal value of a site listed only for the geological criterion (viii).
+The IUCN review and the opinion of the World Heritage Committee, 2018 was that the State Party should have at least one geologist on-site to protect and communicate the outstanding universal value of a site listed only for the geological criterion (viii).
 Globally there are few sites listed solely for criterion (viii), and it can be considered a threat to the OUV (albeit indirect) to not have geological expertise within staff capacity, responsible for management, interpretation, or education of the site's geological values.
-In order to address this, an application has been submitted on behalf of Mpumalanga province to appoint a Management Authority with the intent to appoint a geologist, once the Management Authority has been officially approved and appointed by the the Minister of Fisheries, Forestry and Environment, including 'ring-fenced' budget designated to fund the position (IUCN Consultation, 2020).
+To address this, an application has been submitted on behalf of Mpumalanga province to appoint a Management Authority with the intent to appoint a geologist, once the Management Authority has been officially approved and appointed by the Minister of Fisheries, Forestry and Environment, including 'ring-fenced' budget designated to fund the position (IUCN Consultation, 2020).
+The urgency of addressing this need is highlighted by the threat described above in which contractors appointed by the provincial conservation authority damaged geological outcrops in undertaking building works on the Geotrail thus damaging areas that are central to the site's OUV.

 Mining & Quarrying